gunnarbeutner/Philips-Airpurifier/README.md

 ## Installation:
-Take the folder "philips_airpurifier" and place it in folder "custom_components".
+Take the folder "custom_components/philips_airpurifier" and place it in folder "custom_components".
 Restart.
 Then copy the yaml down below and place it in configuration.yaml, save and restart.
 (Remember to change the ip-address to your Philips IP address).
 Restart.